ajmaldev001/medusajs-dart-sdk/README.md

 ## Acknowledgments

-This SDK is based on the official [Medusa.js JavaScript SDK](https://www.npmjs.com/package/@medusajs/js-sdk) v2.8.3 and follows the same API structure and conventions.
+This SDK is based on the official [Medusa.js JavaScript SDK](https://www.npmjs.com/package/@medusajs/js-sdk) v2.10.1 and follows the same API structure and conventions.

+**Version 2.10.1 Features:**
+- Performance improvements for cart operations (regression fix)
+- Enhanced `withDeleted()` query support for soft-deleted records
+- Improved flexible parameter handling with `Map<String, dynamic>`
+- Shipping option types management introduced in v2.10
+- Better error handling and API response compatibility

+Special thanks to the Medusa.js team for their excellent API design and the open-source community for their contributions.